jimhigson/oboe.js-dissertation/main/main.md

-load any complex webpage -- essentially an aggregation of hypertext and other resources -- the HTML will be parsed and displayed incrementally while it is downloading and resources such as images are requested in parallel as soon as they are referenced. in the case of progressive JPEGs or SVGs[^2_Introduction1] the images may themselves be presented incrementally.
+load any complex webpage -- essentially an aggregation of hypertext and other resources -- the HTML will be parsed and displayed incrementally while it is downloading and resources such as images are requested in parallel as soon as they are referenced.
+In the case of progressive JPEGs or SVGs[^2_Introduction1] the images may themselves be presented incrementally.
 This incremental display is achieved through highly optimised software created for a single task, that of displaying web pages.
 The new